 - 1 cup fresh or frozen corn, optional

-In a large cast iron skillet, heat 1/2 tablespoon of olive oil on medium heat.
-Season Top Round with kosher salt ,and pepper to taste.
+- In a large cast iron skillet, heat 1/2 tablespoon of olive oil on medium heat.
+Season Top Round with kosher salt, and pepper to taste.
 The place whole Top Round in the large cast iron skillet cooking on each side about 5 -6 minutes.
-Once done place cooked Top Round on plate and let rest 15 minutes before slicing in small pieces.
+Once done place cooked Top Round on plate and let rest 15 minutes before slicing into small pieces.

 I don’t have organic barley at the house, but I have a quick cook pearl barley, what should I do?
 You can use the quick cook version by adjusting how you cook this recipe.
 It takes only 10 minutes to cook a quick cook barley, so just simply add your barley the last 15 minutes of cooking versus in the beginning.

 I don’t like Yuengling Beer, what should I do?
 There are two clear choices on this matter, either add a beer you enjoy–or omit the beer completely by adding more low sodium beef broth or water in place of beer.